akuhn/py-fame/README.md

 - Models have fields, derived fields and constraints
 - Entities can have custom fields
 - Entities can be created even if data is invalid
-- There are functions to validate and get all errors
+- There are functions to validate and get error messages
 - Validation checks presence and type of fields
 - Validation checks all constraints
 - Derived fields are memoized